 Do you need seed compost for seeds?

-Sellers of seed compost will obviously say you need seed compost.
+Sellers of seed compost will say you need seed compost.
 While seed compost is undoubtedly the best option for seedlings, it’s not essential.

 Can you make your own seed compost?